ProfPAThomas/py-galaxies/docs/jb_pygal/developers/book-keeping.rst

-mass_baryon                 float32          The baryon mass in the halo, including all subhalos and galaxies mass_gas_hot                float32          The hot gas mass in the halo, excluding subhalos mass_metals_gas_hot         float32          The hot gas metal mass in the halo, excluding subhalos mass_stars                  float32          The (initial) stellar mass in the halo, excluding subhalos mass_metals_stars           float32          The (initial) stellar metals mass in the halo, excluding subhalos
+mass_baryon                 float32          The baryon mass in the halo, including all subhalos and galaxies mass_gas_hot                float32          The hot gas mass in the halo, excluding subhalos mass_metals_gas_hot         float32          The hot gas metal mass in the halo, excluding subhalos mass_gas_eject              float32          The mass of gas ejected from the halo mass_metals_gas_eject       float32          The moss of metals in the gas ejected from the halo mass_stars                  float32          The (initial) stellar mass in the halo, excluding subhalos mass_metals_stars           float32          The (initial) stellar metals mass in the halo, excluding subhalos
 ========================  ================  =======================================================================